Abergavenny – Benedictine Priory

 Benedictine monastery with the church of St. Mary was built in the 90s of the 11th century, as a foundation of the first Norman lord of Abergavenny, Hamelin de Ballon, who received lordship in northern Gwent along with Abergavenny castle from William II.
 The priory was probably built on the site of an earlier Roman-Celtic place of worship, but from the very beginning it was closely associated with the Norman lords.

 In 1403, the monastery was burnt down during the rebellion of Owain Glyndŵr, losing all its books and documents.
-Several brothers then returned to Le Mans, and the situation in the following years was so bad that in 1411 the prior had to ask the French convent, with the consent of Henry IV, for three additional monks, to be able to celebrate the mass.
+Several brothers then returned to Le Mans, and the situation in the following years was so bad that in 1411 the prior had to ask the French monastery, with the consent of Henry IV, for three additional monks, to be able to celebrate the mass.
 During the Reformation, there were only four monks and the prior in the monastery.
 Due to the close ties between the rulers of Abergavenny and the Tudor dynasty, and due to the functioning of the school at the monastery, its church was spared and became a parish temple.
 In the years 1881-1896 it underwent a neo-Gothic renovation and partial expansion.

 Architecture